IV Provider Course - Frequently Asked Questions:

 A: Mostly, yes.
 Iowa is the only state that has imposed some restrictions.
 If you are in Iowa, you must confirm with your board of nursing if national-level contact hours are valid for your nursing license renewal.

 Q: Do you issue the IV certificate in the in-person module of the course?

-A: In many cases, the certificates are issued via email once the online and in-person modules are completed d.
+A: The certificates are often emailed once the online and in-person modules are completed.
 It is not guaranteed that they will be issued at your course as our office staff may not be in the office during your class.
-However, if you are in a rush to obtain your certificate, please email our office, and we will do our best to issue it promptly (via email).
+However, if you are in a rush to get your certificate, please email our office, and we will do our best to issue it as soon as possible (via email).

 Q: How long is the in-person portion of this course; the website states 6 hours!?